City Officials Want Charter High School in Tamarac

 No facts.
 No numbers.
 They just want it.

-Since neither the Mayor or any of the Commissioners have children in school, you would think that they would take the time to learn a little more about the schools we have, as well as their current enrollment numbers.
+Since neither the Mayor nor any of the Commissioners have children in school, you would think that they would take the time to learn a little more about the schools we have and their current enrollment numbers.
 They didn’t even have the foresight to appoint an Education Advisory Committee (EAC) like Coral Springs, and Parkland has either.

-An Education Advisory Committee provides oversight and guidance on the educational needs of the residents, and can better advise the commission before they proceed on items.
-Instead of appointing an EAC, the commission went ahead and passed a resolution to issue a request for proposal, or RFP, to find a Charter School company that would build their Charter High School.
-All this, without even giving the heads-up to the public by putting it on the agenda at the city commission meeting
+An Education Advisory Committee provides oversight and guidance on the educational needs of the residents and can better advise the commission before they proceed with items.
+Instead of appointing an EAC, the commission passed a resolution to issue a request for proposal, or RFP, to find a Charter School company to build their Charter High School.
+All this without even giving the heads-up to the public by putting it on the agenda at the city commission meeting

 So here we have two city meetings where the commission discusses building a high school for our city; however, the public never knows a thing about it because it’s never listed on the agenda – and you will not see it categorized either on web-streaming.
-However, you can see them discussing it “off agenda” at the end of the workshop here at the end of the meeting.
+However, you can see them discussing it as an “off agenda” at the end of the workshop and the end of the meeting.
 January 21 Workshop

 Isn’t this the most backward way of running our city, coming from the “city that commits to transparency?”

-Here’s how it will basically work: the city wants to provide land for a Charter School to lease at the Tamarac Sports Complex at 9901 NW 77th Street.
-However, if they had done their homework, or at least appointed an EAC, they would have known that many of our residents on the western side of Tamarac already attend JP Taravella, and the land they are proposing is only two miles from this A-rated, yet under-enrolled, school.
-Do they want a high school just because JP Taravella is located in the city of Coral Springs, and not in Tamarac?
+Here’s how it will work: the city wants to provide land for a Charter School to lease at the Tamarac Sports Complex at 9901 NW 77th Street.
+However, if they had done their homework or at least appointed an EAC, they would have known that many of our residents on the western side of Tamarac already attend J.P.
+Taravella, and the land they are proposing is only two miles from this A-rated, yet under-enrolled, school.
+Do they want a high school just because J.P.
+Taravella is located in Coral Springs and not Tamarac?

 Having a Charter High School is bad for Coral Springs and Tamarac, bad for public education, and bad for JP Taravella, to siphon off public dollars for the benefit of private corporations,” said retired Taravella teacher and former Broward County School Board Member David Thomas.

-If more research was done, they would have also discovered that Coral Glades High School, another A-rated Broward County Public School, only 4.6 miles away from the proposed site, is also under-enrolled.
+If more research had been done, they would have also discovered that Coral Glades High School, another A-rated Broward County Public School, only 4.6 miles away from the proposed site, is also under-enrolled.

 Does our city commission realize that many Charter Schools are for-profit schools?
-Although Charter Schools are considered public schools, every child that attends a Charter School, is one more that takes badly needed funds from our Broward County public schools.
-Are we going to put more money into Charter Schools USA Founder Jonathan Hage’s pockets so he can pay $100,000 private school tuition for his four children, or to finance his vacation homes?
+Although charter schools are considered public schools, every child who attends a charter school is one more that takes badly needed funds from our Broward County public schools.
+Will we put more money into Charter Schools USA Founder Jonathan Hage’s pockets so he can pay $100,000 private school tuition for his four children or finance his vacation homes?

-Where are they going to find all of these high school students without depleting students, and funds, from our nearby schools?
+Where will they find all these high school students without depleting them and funds from our nearby schools?

 Author Profile